 Very Green Iced Tea

 I’m trying to give up coffee.
 I’m not really managing to do it.
 I love this – but I still seem to need coffee to start the day.
-But I’m hoping that with a bit of blood pumping exercise in the morning followed by a pitcher of this sipped slowly throughout the morning I could manage it.
+But I’m hoping that some blood pumping exercise in the morning followed by a pitcher of this, sipped slowly throughout the day, I could manage it.

-So I made this again today (July 10 ’18) – because I love it.
-Didn’t manage to make it in the morning but made it really quickly at lunchtime and used the first tablespoon that came to hand.
-I have tablespoons that I use for eating and ones that I use for cooking and I suddenly realised (how I didn’t realise this before is … I don’t know…) – I suddenly realised one set is much bigger than the other so when I say 6 tablespoons of sugar in this recipe I actually mean about 60g of caster sugar and not six large tablespoons as then this does become quite sweet.
+OK so I made this again today (July 10 ’18) – because I love it.
+I made it really quickly at lunchtime and used the first tablespoon that came to hand.
+I have tablespoons that I use for eating and ones that I use for cooking and I suddenly realised (for the first time?!?!!) one set is much bigger than the other.
+So when I say 6 tablespoons of sugar in this recipe I actually mean about 60g of caster sugar and not six large tablespoons as then this does become quite sweet.